huawenyu/sub/README.md

 ## QuickStart

-1. The original `sub` is a command template, we can create our cmd-subcmd group from this template like:
+The original `sub` is a command template, before your `cp`, please don't work on the original `sub` directly, we can create our cmd-subcmd group from this template like:

 ```sh
     # Assume create a cmd group `mycmd1`